Can you bring a Laser Hair Removal Claim?

 - We also know that in circumstances such as these the defendant’s insurers will carry out an investigation and recommendations will be made to ensure that similar mistakes are not made again.

-- By making a claim it is quite possible you are protecting other people from suffering the same fate as yourself.
+- By making a claim it is quite possible you are protecting other people from suffering negligence claims in the same way as yourself.

-Call us today and we will be delighted to talk things through with you so you can start your claim.
+Call us today for expert advice and we will be delighted to talk things through with you so you can start your claim without any upfront legal fees or hassle and head towards that compensation settlement.

 What’s My Claim Worth?

-Each laser injury claim is different not only physically but also pyschologically and financially and therefore the amount of compensation can vary enormously.
-The nature extent of the injuries and the losses you have incurred will detemine how much compensation you are entitled to.
+Each laser injury claim is different not only physically but also psychologically and financially, and therefore, the amount of compensation can vary enormously.
+The nature extent of the injuries and the losses and medical costs you have incurred will determine how much compensation you are entitled to.

 This means it is very difficult to give anything other that general guidance in terms of the potential value of your claim.
 There’s no substitute for getting in touch so we can discuss your individual situation and circumstances.

-Once we have all the necesary information we will ofcourse be able to give you a much better idea about the amount of your compensation claim subject to liability.
+Once we have all the necessary information, we will of course be able to give you a much better idea about the amount of your damages claim subject to liability.

 (a) Very Severe Scarring